 Stuffed ziti fritta is an Olive Garden restaurant copycat recipe where pasta shells are stuffed with a blend of cheeses, rolled in breadcrumbs, and fried until golden brown.
 They make the best appetizers and are even better when served with your favorite marinara or a side of alfredo sauce.

 If you are anything like me, when you hear never-ending pasta bowl and breadsticks, it makes you want to run to a restaurant immediately!
 Lately, we’ve been making our own Italian-inspired recipes, and not only are they delicious, but they are also fun!
-Last time we whipped up from scratch gnocchi for soup, while we sipped on red wine sangria and it was an entertaining date night while staying in!
+Last time we whipped up this homemade gnocchi recipe for soup, while we sipped on red wine sangria and it was an entertaining date night while staying in!

 - The stuffed pasta has a cheesy filling and hand-breaded outside that is absolutely delicious!